Danieleg82/AzFireWallPremium-MH/README.md

 1)We need to create a new self-signed certificate to be associated to the Application Gateway's listener ("AzFW.example.com").
 This certificate will be used between the client performing the request and the Application Gateway.

-2)We need to make sure that Application Gateway can trust the self-signed CA certificate used by Azure Firewall: to do this, we will add it as TrustedRootCert in the Application Gateway settings
+2)We need to make sure that Application Gateway can trust the self-signed CA certificate used by Azure Firewall for TLS inspection: to do this, we will add it as TrustedRootCert in the Application Gateway settings

 3)We need a new Firewall rule with TLSi + IDPS enabled to allow traffic from Application Gateway to backend VM